carbon-design-system/carbon-website-archive/src/content/guidelines/themes/themes.md

 ### Typography

-Typography has four categories (universal, productive, editorial and additional) of type styles that can be customized through tokens.
+Typography has four categories of type styles (universal, productive, editorial, and additional) that can be customized through tokens.
 These tokens are used both within components and across layouts.
-Type tokens are determine by their [role](/guidelines/typography/product) in across system.
+Type tokens are determined by their [role](/guidelines/typography/productive) across the system.

 ```scss
 // Universal